Siegfried Schnabl

 Siegfried Schnabl (27 February 1927 – 4 August 2015) was a German sexologist and psychotherapist who contributed to the work of sex education in East Germany and other nations.

-He was born in Limbach, Sachsen.
+Biography

+Schnabl was born in Limbach, Sachsen.
+He worked as a sexologist and psychotherapist and pushed for 252 marital and sexual counselling centres to be established across the country with his colleague Lykke Aresin.